Who We Are

 He is on several committees including the development committee of South London Gallery, London; the board of The Roberts Institute of Art, London; and a Trustee of Performa in New York.
 He has a PhD in architectural design from the Bartlett School, UCL and four post graduate Master degrees.

 Janine is committed to bringing art into public spaces, and has a deep-rooted interest in mental health provision.
-She feels privileged to be able to bring these beliefs together by serving on the Hospital Rooms Development Committee.
+She feels privileged to have been on the Hospital Rooms Development Committee since 2022, and is happy to continue to bring these beliefs together by serving on the Hospital Rooms 10th Anniversary Committee.

 Amie (she/they) is a writer, editor and arts communications strategist.
 She writes on contemporary art for titles such as the Times Literary Supplement and Burlington Contemporary.
 She oversaw Damien Hirst’s publications and press between 2015 and 2020 and is now Director of Do Ho Suh’s publishing projects and studio.
 In 2019 she co-founded an inclusive literary festival called Primadonna.